 Welcome to New Mexico.

-Oh, also, watch out for goatheads.
-They’ll pop your tubes and you won’t even see them on the trail.
-Tube sealant, tire liners, thorn resistant tubes and tires are all options, but at least one is necessary here for a flat free ride.
+Oh!
+Also, watch out for goatheads.
+They’ll pop your tubes.
+Seriously.
+It’s a thing.
+Tube sealant, tire liners, thorn resistant tubes and resistant tires are all options.
+At least one is necessary here, for a flat free ride.
+Seriously.

 Why are you still reading this?
 Go get on your bike.